Calling Test

 If you think you missed your window, read this.

-The Bible is full of people who did not find their calling until later in life — people who spent decades in the wrong place, the wrong job, or the wrong mindset before God finally said, "Now."
+The Bible is full of people who didn't find their calling until later in life — people who spent decades in the wrong place, the wrong job, or the wrong mindset before God finally said, now.
+Their stories are not the exception.
+They are the pattern.

 1. Moses — Called at 80

-The lesson: Your first 40 (or 50, or 60) years are not wasted.
+The lesson.
+Your first 40 (or 50, or 60) years are not wasted.
 They are training.

 2. Abraham — Called at 75

-"Now the Lord had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee."
-(Genesis 12:1, KJV)
+Now the LORD had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee.

 Abraham was 75 when God gave him his assignment.
-He became the father of nations — but not until 100, when Isaac was born.
+He became the father of nations — but not until age 100, when Isaac was born.

-The lesson: God's promises have no expiration date.
+The lesson.
+God's promises have no expiration date.

 3. Sarah — Became a Mother at 90